ohanar/hashdist/doc/source/plans/installing.rst

 Dependencies
 ------------

-HashDist depends on Python 2.6+.
+HashDist depends on Python 2.6, 2.7, or 3.3+ as well as git.

 A bootstrap script should be made to facilitate installation everywhere...